Hal Baird

-Baird pitched professionally from 1971–1976, with 4 of those years at the AAA level.
+Baird pitched professionally from 1971 to 1976, four of seasons years at the AAA level.
 He was inducted into the Alabama Baseball Coaches Association Hall of Fame in 2006.
 In July 2020 the American Baseball Coaches Association announced that Hal would be inducted into their Hall of Fame as part of the induction class of 2021.
 He grew up in Virginia and was a multi-sport letterman at Prince George High School.
 He has been married to his high school sweetheart, the former Janie Megee, since 1972.